-A "Service Animal" is a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A "Service Animal" is a dog1 that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 In some cases, a miniature horse may be permitted as a Service Animal.
 Other animals, whether wild or domestic, do not qualify as Service Animals.
-Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, or performing other duties.
 Service Animals are working animals, not pets.
 The work or task a Service Animal has been trained to provide must be directly related to the person's disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals.